keboola/component-http-extended/README.md

 ### user_parameters

-A list of user parameters that is are accessible from within headers and additional parameters.
+A list of user parameters that is are accessible from within `headers` and `additional_requests_pars`.
 This is useful for storing for example user credentials that are to be filled in a login form.
 Appending `#` sign before the attribute name will hash the value and store it securely within the configuration (recommended for passwords).
 The value may be scalar or a supported function.
 You can access user parameters vis: